-The Association of Science, Technology and Innovation (ASTI) is an non-governmental organization (NGO) working towards empowering young children through various projects such as Science Fair for Young Children (SFYC), Young Inventors Challenge (YIC), and Creative and Critical Thinking Camp (CCTC).
+The Association of Science, Technology and Innovation (ASTI) is a non-governmental organization (NGO) working towards empowering young children through various projects such as Science Fair for Young Children (SFYC), Young Inventors Challenge (YIC), and Creative and Critical Thinking Camp (CCTC).

 Science Fair for Young Children (SFYC) is a project designed for primary school students, and about 200,000 participants have taken part in this initiative at the school, regional and national level.
 Following SFYC success, a competition at a more advanced level for the Alumni was proposed in the form of the Young Inventors Challenge (YIC).

-In 2014, the Young Inventors Challenge competition was open once again to secondary school students aged 13 to 17 and we encourage the teams to be in groups of 3-5 students of different races to come together in the inventive process.
+In 2014, the YIC was open once again to secondary school students aged 13 to 17 years old and we encouraged the teams to be in groups of 3-5 students of different races to come together in the inventive process.
 We encouraged the teams to be diverse in nature.
-The purpose of the programme is to encourage the creative and inventive capability of young people.
+The purpose of the programme is to build and encourage the creative and inventive capability of young people.
 The theme for YIC 2014 was kept the same; GREEN INVENTIONS: IDEAS ON SUSTAINABILITY.

 For 2015, ASTI expanded the competition more and the theme was INVENTIONS TO HELP A MILLION: TO MAKE THE WORLD A BETTER PLACE.
 A total of 145 proposals from various teams were received and 63 teams were shortlisted and trained to participate in the Grand Finale.
 The final competition was held at Sunway University on 19th September 2015.
 There were 52 teams from all over the country who attended the Grand Finale.

 In 2016, the theme was INVENTION TO SERVE… and the project was implemented in 3 phases as below: